 It is estimated that more than 3.5 million Americans live with autism spectrum disorder (ASD).
 Within the range of ASD, one person may have a high level of intelligence but not have the basic social skills required to navigate everyday life.
 In contrast, another person may have delayed learning of language skills.
 Overall, ASD affects each individual differently with a range of symptoms occurring at varying intensities from mild to severe in relation to social and communication skills.

-Understanding Autism: An Employer’s Guide - Link to resource guide published by Organization for Autism Research to help front line supervisors support their employees with autism.
-Guide provides basic information about autism as well as keys to success that supervisors can use as they orient, train, and support the professional growth of their employees.
+- Understanding Autism: An Employer’s Guide – The Organization for Autism Research developed a guide to help front line supervisors know the strategies they can use to orient, train, and support the professional growth of their employees with autism.

 - Employing Individuals with Autism – The Ohio Center for Autism and Low Incidence Disabilities developed a video outlining the benefits Walgreens has seen in hiring employees on the autism spectrum.